metarapi/fluid-sim-webgpu/README.md

 - [`vite-plugin-glsl`](https://www.npmjs.com/package/vite-plugin-glsl) to load `.wgsl` shader files
 - [Bootstrap Icons](https://icons.getbootstrap.com) for user interface icons
 - [flyonui](https://flyonui.com/), used solely for custom scrollbar styling

+**WebGPU Requirements:**
+- Requires a browser and GPU supporting the `subgroups` feature (used for the single-pass prefix sum/scan).
+Most modern discrete GPUs and recent Chromium-based browsers support this, but some integrated GPUs or older drivers may not.

 ## Installation